PhD Program

 • Pathology Anti-Racism Taskforce (PART)—In the Department of Pathology, our commitment to the highest level of excellence in patient care, research, and education is inseparable from our commitment to diversity, equity, and inclusion.
 For example, every year in June, MCP students and mentors join PART and other members of the department at the Equality Walk to celebrate Juneteenth.

-• U-M DEI 2.0 initiative—At the University of Michigan, our values include a deep and ongoing commitment to creating and sustaining a community where the diversity of human experiences, perspectives and backgrounds are respected and celebrated.
-As an institution, we know – from a now large body of research and scholarship, and from our own history and experiences – that diversity, equity and inclusion are essential conditions for achieving the highest levels of academic excellence.
+• U-M DEI 2.0 initiative—At the University of Michigan, our values include a deep and ongoing commitment to creating and sustaining a community where the diversity of human experiences, perspectives, and backgrounds are respected and celebrated.
+As an institution, we know – from a now large body of research and scholarship and, from our history and experiences – that diversity, equity, and inclusion are essential conditions for achieving the highest levels of academic excellence.
 These conditions also better enable our students, alums, faculty, and staff to use their world-class education, training, and the knowledge and innovations we produce to make critical impacts and contributions to our society.
 The recently launched DEI 2.0 strategic plan represents the University of Michigan’s continued commitment to ensuring a diverse, equitable, and inclusive community.

 Financial Support and Benefits